traineryou/imdb/README.md

 ## Setting Up

 1. Clone this repo or download as zip
+2. Run `pip install -r requirements.txt`
-2. Input your api keys and streamble login into `config.json`
+3. Input your api keys and streamble login into `config.json`
-3. For basic usage, run with `run.bat`
+4. For basic usage, run with `run.bat`

 ## Advanced Usage